 Bates is a very busy place: the intellectual life of the College is robust and multifaceted.
 A wide range of programs is presented by faculty and students that are open to all.
 Athletic contests, music, dance, and theatrical performances highlight student achievement.
 Lectures and performances by visiting scholars and artists that enrich the academic program are sponsored by departments and interdisciplinary programs, the dean’s office, the Career Development Center, the Office for External Grants, the Harward Center for Community Partnerships, the Museum of Art, and the Bates Dance Festival.

 FACULTY FIELDS OF EXPERTISE

 The Bates faculty have far-reaching teaching and scholarly interests.
-CLICK HERE for an overview of the faculty’s fields of teaching and scholarly expertise.
+CLICK HERE for an overview of the faculty’s fields of scholarly expertise.